-Overview: The Promotional Advocates will need some expertise in both gardening and wellbeing.
-They will identify potential clients for events, agree a proposal, and deliver events, with material and support from Alan.
+Overview: The Natural Happiness Advocates will need to be experienced facilitators, with a strong interest in wellbeing and resilience.
+They will identify potential clients for events, agree a proposal with them, and deliver events, with material and support from Alan.

-- Each Advocate will have an exclusive geographic area and/or remit for specific types of client.
-Within this remit, the Advocate will need to research potential clients, such as gardening clubs, environmental groups, etc, and approach them to explore running an event for them.
+- The Advocate will need to research potential clients, such as gardening clubs, environmental groups, youth organisations, wellbeing support groups, etc, and approach them to explore running an event for them.

-- Typically an event would last 1-2 hours, using material from Alan, with significant scope for audience participation.
+- Typically a workshop would last 1-3 hours, using material from Alan, with significant scope for audience participation.
 These events could be in person or online.
 The Advocate is free to negotiate the payment terms with each client.

 - Events would usually be delivered by one Advocate, who will need the skills to facilitate some experiential processes, and enough knowledge of gardening and the Natural Happiness model to answer questions and guide discussion with participants.

 - If Advocates identify new material or information they need, or want to tailor an event to a new client group, Alan is happy to provide this.
 Ideas for other formats are welcome, such as a series of sessions, or longer workshops.

 - Alan and Charles aim for the book on Natural Happiness to be published by early 2022.
 From this time, Advocates will be asked to highlight the book in their events, and encourage participants to buy it.

 - There will be periodic online progress meetings for Advocates, e.g. an hour every 3 months.

 This can be mutually negotiated.
 Initial proposals include: